whatmakeart/whatmakeart.github.io/content/video/ffmpeg.md

 ### Export only Keyframes

-`ffmpeg -skip_frame nokey -i input.mp4 -vsync 0 -r 30 -f image2 keyframes-%02d.png`
+`ffmpeg -skip_frame nokey -i input.mp4 -fps_mode passthrough -f image2 keyframes-%02d.png`

+- `-skip_frame nokey` skips all frames that are not keyframes
+- `-fps_mode passthrough` tells FFmpeg to maintain the original frame timing without attempting to alter the frame rate.
+- `-f image2` explicitly sets the output format to an image sequence

 ### Export every nᵗʰ frames (Change 30 to the frequency of frames, currently extracts every 30ᵗʰ frame)